lan13005/Q-Factors/README.md

     - If plotting you also need to update histsToMake variable in makePlots.C to draw w.e. variable you want

 Extra...
-5. convertROOTtoPNG.C will aggregate the ROOT files in the histograms folder into a single pdf file
+5. convertROOTtoImage.C will aggregate the ROOT files in the histograms folder into a single pdf file
 6. flat_to_amptools.C can be used to convert the flat tree outputs of the Q-factor program into amptools format.
 Not made general yet